kubergoel/udacity-final-project/README.md

 # API Development and Documentation Final Project

-## Trivia App
+## Capstone Casting Agency App

-Udacity is invested in creating bonding experiences for its employees and students.
-A bunch of team members got the idea to hold trivia on a regular basis and created a webpage to manage the trivia app and play the game, but their API experience is limited and still needs to be built out.

-That's where you come in!
-Help them finish the trivia app so they can start holding trivia and seeing who's the most knowledgeable of the bunch.
-The application must:

-1. Display questions - both all questions and by category.
-Questions should show the question, category and difficulty rating by default and can show/hide the answer.
-2. Delete questions.
-3. Add questions and require that they include question and answer text.
-4. Search for questions based on a text query string.
-5. Play the quiz game, randomizing either all questions or within a specific category.

-Completing this trivia app will give you the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.
+The project documented here is the final project of Udacity Full Stack Nanodegree Program.
+The goal here is to create a Flask application with Postgres Database that should be deployed in the AWS kubernetes engine along with CI/CD pipelines.
+Also, we need to enable the Authentication and role-based access control using Auth0.

+This project depicts the backend APIs that can be integrated to any Frontend application.

 ## Starting and Submitting the Project

-[Fork](https://help.github.com/en/articles/fork-a-repo) the project repository and [clone](https://help.github.com/en/articles/cloning-a-repository) your forked repository to your machine.
+[clone](https://github.com/kubergoel/udacity-final-project.git) the project repository to your machine.
 Work on the project locally and make sure to push all your changes to the remote repository before submitting the link to your repository in the Classroom.

-## About the Stack

-We started the full stack application for you.
-It is designed with some key functional areas:

 ### Backend